Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Conclusions

 \section{Conclusions}

-Figures~\ref{fig:mcd_nl} and~\ref{fig:mcd_cra} demonstrate that the magnetic circular vortex dichroism (MCVD) is highly sensitive to the magnetic moment of Rydberg atoms when the incident vortex photons carry specific low values of total angular momentum (TAM).
+{ As shown in Figures~\ref{fig:mcd_nl} and~\ref{fig:mcd_cra}, MCVD exhibits high sensitivity to the magnetic moment of Rydberg atoms when the incident vortex photons carry specific low values of total angular momentum (TAM).
 This sensitivity establishes optical vortices as a powerful tool for probing quantum magnetism in polarized Rydberg systems, paralleling their established role in studying optical magnetism in chiral materials~\cite{sirenko2019terahertz}.
-Thus, vortex-based spectroscopy offers a novel approach for characterizing the magnetic properties of Rydberg atoms.
+It is important to note that the energy of the incident vortex photon must be carefully chosen to observe significant physical phenomena, as demonstrated in Figures \ref{fig:mcvd_energy_n51_m20} and \ref{fig:mcvd_energy_n51}.
+Furthermore, we show that the photoionization process exhibits strong angular momentum selectivity, preferentially favoring aligned configurations between photon TAM and atomic magnetic moment.
+The enhanced cross sections for co-rotating systems versus counter-rotating configurations provide clear evidence of this angular momentum matching.
+This pronounced asymmetry directly reflects the chiral nature of vortex photon-Rydberg atom collisions.}

-Experimentally, the MCVD of Rydberg atoms can be measured by irradiating the sample with identical vortex photon beams along the atomic polarization axis from opposite directions.
-The reversal of the vortex photons' longitudinal momentum does not affect the measurement outcomes.
-Moreover, the energy of the initial vortex photon must be carefully selected to observe significant physical phenomena, as demonstrated in Figures \ref{fig:mcvd_energy_n51_m20} and \ref{fig:mcvd_energy_n51}.
+{ Experimentally, the MCVD of Rydberg atoms can be measured by irradiating the sample with identical vortex photon beams along the atomic polarization axis from opposite directions.
+The reversal of the vortex photons' longitudinal momentum does not affect the measurement outcomes.}